Welcome to today's edition of the Rush 24-7 podcast.

 I need to find something here.

-Uh you have just reminded me, and I want to do it live rather than go get the tape.
+You have just reminded me, and I want to do it live rather than go get the tape.

-The uh morning update that ran today.
+The morning update that ran today, I have to find.

-Uh I have to I have to find I brought it up with me from Florida somewhere here.
+I brought it up with me from Florida somewhere here.

-I've got to find it and we'll locate it during the break, as I again I want to do it live.
+I've got to find it and locate it during the break.

-You said no immigration without assimilation.
+You said, no immigration without assimilation.

-There are two groups of Hispanic immigrants that we're talking about.
+Let me repeat again: you have, just so nobody misunderstands, there are two groups of Hispanic immigrants that we're talking about.

-There's the group that's following the legal Pathway.
+There's the group that's following the legal pathway, and then there's the illegal group.

-The illegal group is what we are all concerned about here, and the lack of any attention or or concern to it.
+The illegal group is what we are all concerned about here, and the lack of any attention or concern to it.

 Number one, it represents a huge problem border security-wise.